solana-foundation/developer-content/content/guides/token-extensions/permanent-delegate.md

 ## Add Dependencies

-Let's start by setting up our script.
+Lets start by setting up our script.
 We'll be using the `@solana/web3.js` and `@solana/spl-token` libraries.

 Replace the starter code with the following: